Roosevelt High School

 Course Selection Process: As simple as 1-2-3

-1. Review: your course history; you want to ensure selection of courses to meet your graduation requirements.
+1. Review your course history.
+You want to ensure selection of courses to meet your graduation requirements.

-2. Select: 6 courses per semester (remember: most core classes are year-long; Primary electives may either be one semester or year-long).
+2. Select 6 courses per semester.
+Remember: most core classes are year-long; Primary electives may either be one semester or year-long.
 Be sure to pick different Alternate electives because availability of Primary electives is not guaranteed.

 Things to keep in mind: